 Cardholders earn a percentage (albeit not a high one) back when they pay so it's a particularly good reward for taking the sting out of an unavoidable but expensive cost like petrol.

 Some credit cards even offer higher cash back rates on petrol spend.

-For example, Santander's 123 credit card offers a 3% cash back rate on petrol spending as well as 1% on supermarket spend and 2% on spend at department stores.
+Although it's no longer available to new customers, Santander's 123 credit card continues to offer 3% cash back on spending considered to be for travel purposes, as well as 1% on supermarket spend and 2% on spend at department stores.

-For more information see our main article on earning cash back here.
+For more information see our main article on earning cash back.

 It's well worth noting, at this point, that reward credit cards won't be suitable for all drivers.

 Once cardholders start paying to borrow the value of their rewards plummets.

 The rate at which we earn rewards is always way below the rate a card provider will charge in interest on outstanding balances, so we'll rapidly find the cost of any interest incurred wiping out our potential earnings.